michesp42/michesp42.github.io/content/posts/the-linux-file-hierarchy-structure/index.md

 ## `/bin`, `/sbin`, and `/lib`

 Essential system binaries and other root-only commands are stored in `/sbin` (or `/usr/sbin` and `/usr/local/sbin`).
-For example, as specified in the official documentation, the `shutdown` command (or symbolic links to it) should be found in `/sbin`.
+For example, as specified in the official documentation, the `shutdown` command (or a symbolic link to it) should be found in `/sbin`.
 Essential binaries that may be used by root and users are stored in `/bin`.
-For example, the binary for the shell should be found in `/bin/sh` ( which is probably symlinked to `/bin/bash` or `/bin/dash`) since both the root and users needs to run the shell.
+For example, the binary for the shell should be found in `/bin/sh` ( which I symlinked in my computer to `/bin/dash`) since both the root and users needs to run the shell.

 The `/lib` directory contains shared library files needed at boot and required to run the commands stored in `/sbin` and `/bin`.